Sexuality and Gender Diversity. Working with lesbian, gay, bisexual, transgender and intersex people

 25 Years & GLLO-ing

-In 2015 the NSW Police Force will be celebrating the 25th Anniversary of the GLLO Program.
+In 2015 the NSW Police Force will be celebrated the 25th Anniversary of the GLLO Program.
 25 years and GLLO-ing is a colourful display of history, featuring highlights over the 25 years.

 The history of Gay and Lesbian Liaison Officers – GLLOs – is explored and displayed highlighting milestone events and achievements.
 The oldest program of its kind in Australia, GLLOs have served the LGBTI communities for 25 years.
 Profiles of some of our longest serving GLLOs and our newest additions are complemented by colourful photographs of GLLO events during this period.

-To commemorate 100 years of women in policing in NSW we also pay special tribute to our female GLLOs and allies who have helped to create a supportive and inclusive environment for LGBTI officers, staff and the community members we serve.
+To commemorate 100 years of women in policing in NSW special tribute was made to our female GLLOs and allies who have helped to create a supportive and inclusive environment for LGBTI officers, staff and the community members we serve.